 What It Means to Be Priceless

-After seeing the results of a recent study, which found that our national parks are worth a whopping $92 billion in total economic value, many park lovers have responded, justifiably, that our national parks are priceless.
+After seeing the results of a 2016 study, which found that our national parks are worth a whopping $92 billion in total economic value, many park lovers have responded, justifiably, that our national parks are priceless.
 We at the National Park Foundation agree, as of course no dollar figure could ever fully capture the value of these places and all they encompass: magnificent natural resources, iconic historical and cultural sites, and the promise of telling our national story for generations to come.

 And yet, while the $92 billion total economic value of our national parks is impressive, it is not the study’s most significant takeaway.
 In fact, the study’s real weight comes from its parsing out the unique and previously undocumented types of value that we derive from these special places.